dy21/RandomPassGen/README.md

 # RandomPassGen
 Generate password on Android devices.
-You could choose the charactors to form the password.<br>
+You could choose which kind of the charactors to form the password.<br>
 1.Basic functions for password generation.<br>
 2.Support interface in English and Chinese.<br>